kunalj101/python_intro_hackathon/chapter4.md

 --- type:NormalExercise lang:python xp:100 skills:1 key:ca19896cae
-## Impute missing values of SelfEmployed?
+## Impute missing values of SelfEmployed

-To impute missing values of Categorical variables, we look at the frequency table and impute with value has higher frequency because there is a high probability of success.
+Similarly, to impute missing values of Categorical variables, we look at the frequency table.
+The simplest way is to impute with value which has highest frequency because there is a higher probability of success.

 For example, if you look at the distribution of SelfEmployed 500 out of 582 which is ~86% of total values falls under the category "No".
 Here we will replace missing values of SelfEmployed with "No".

 ```{python}
 train['Self_Employed'].fillna('No',inplace=True)
 ```

 *** =instructions